KeirLoire/topwar-chat-spy/doc/websocket_actions.md

 ## About

-My findings on interacting in the game via websockets.
+My findings on interacting in the game via websocket.
 Potentially, you could develop a bot for the game that you could simly control by issuing commands from Discord or automate some stuff.

 ### STANDARD WEBSOCKET FORMAT
 ```json